What are Civil Enforcement Officers (CEOs)?

 No. Challenges to the issuing of a Penalty Charge Notice can only be dealt with in writing.
 You will receive a written response.

 No. You must write, stating the grounds of your dispute.
-You may also complete the online challenge from on the website (see related pages).
+You may also complete the online challenge form.

 You may appeal to the independent adjudicator - Traffic Penalty Tribunal (England and Wales).
 You can request a personal hearing near your home or place of work.
 Traffic Penalty Tribunal will write to you.